Become an advertising professional

 Study an advertising degree online to become a skilled communications professional and learn from industry leaders.
-Hone your expertise in campaign planning, writing for digital and traditional media and advertising strategy.
+Swinburne Online is one fo the very few universities to offer an online advertising degree and you'll learn the following:

-Gain the practical skills you need to excel in a range of roles in the dynamic and ever-changing advertising industry.
+Gain the practical skills you need to excel in a range of roles in the dynamic and ever-changing advertising industry with a special focus on digital advertising.
 As a graduate, you will be qualified to work in a diverse range of settings, including agencies, large corporate organisations, small businesses, not-for-profit and government departments.

 Plan and implement strategic advertising across all advertising channels.